ChatGPT and GenAI

 Generative AI Explained

-ChatGPT and other GenAI tools use large language models and machine learning to produce text that appears, at least initially, to have been written by a human.
+ChatGPT and other GenAI tools use large language models (LLMs) and machine learning to produce text that appears, at least initially, to have been written by a human.
 To accomplish this, they are first "trained" on a large amount of human-generated content (like books, Wikipedia, websites, etc.).
 During this training, they are programmed to recognize patterns in how the text is written and the probabilities that certain words occur together.
 These patterns and probabilities are then used to generate new text that replicates the style and content of human writing, based on a user prompt.

 ChatGPT will output text that resembles the text found in its training materials, but the amazing thing is that, due to how the text is constructed around patterns and probabilities, it can also generate completely new and unique combinations of words that don't appear anywhere in the training, but still follow the same patterns of human-generated text.
 This is how it can generate text of almost any kind about almost any topic.